Alves-Zach/Alves-Zach.github.io/_projects/Exoskeleton.md

 &emsp; - Minimum method:

 &emsp;&emsp;&emsp; Takes the minimum of the two MVC readings and converts that directly to the stiffness multiplier for the controller.

-TODO: Have a video demonstrating the different stiffness methods while walking on a treadmill, it will be one video demonstrating them all one after another

 The final flowchart showing the ROS nodes and data flow is as follows: